Ghillie suit

-A ghillie suit is a type of camouflage clothing designed to resemble the background environmentsuch as foliage.
+A ghillie suit /'gIli sut/ is a type of camouflage clothing designed to resemble the background environmentsuch as foliage.
 Typically, it is a net or cloth garment covered in loose strips of burlap (hessian), cloth, twine, or jute sometimes made to look like leaves and twigs, and optionally augmented with foliage from the area.

 Military personnel, police, hunters, and nature photographers may wear a ghillie suit to blend into their surroundings and to conceal themselves from enemies or targets.
 The suit gives the wearer's outline a three-dimensional breakup, rather than a linear one.
 When manufactured correctly, the suit will move in the wind in the same way as surrounding foliage.
-Some ghillie suits are made with light and breathable material that allows a person to wear a shirt underneath.